Prehospital Anaesthesia and Transport Medicine MPH210

 Can evaluate indications and challenges of prehospital anaesthesia and anaesthesia management

-Can assess the effect of relevant anaesthestic agents used in prehospital critical care with emphasis on pharmacological effect, pharmacokinetics and -dynamics, physiological effect in the critically ill in extreme environments.
+Can assess the effect of relevant anaesthetic agents used in prehospital critical care with emphasis on pharmacological effect, pharmacokinetics and -dynamics, physiological effect in the critically ill in extreme environments

 Can demonstrate the ability to plan and safely provide or support the provision of prehospital anaesthesia in critically ill or injured patients outside the hospital, depending on pre-course level of anaesthesia training

-Can demonstrate the ability to critically review new knowledge and scientific literature, and discuss its implication on current practice, both on the individual provider- and system level
+Can demonstrate the ability to critically review new knowledge and scientific literature, and discuss its implication on current practice, both on the individual provider- and systemic level

 Can provide safe anaesthesia practice according to national standards and guidelines with emphasis on good patient safety